rbanning/trello-auth-example-power-up/README.md

-# trg-trello-meeting-power-up
+# trello-base-power-up
-Client: TRG - Trello Power Up to manage meetings
+Client: Hallpass - used as a starting point for other power-ups